ibukanov/pc-bufsw/README.md

 # pc-bufsw
 PC style quick buffer switcher for Emacs

 This switches Emacs buffers according to most-recently-used/least-recently-used order using `C-tab` and `C-S-tab` keys.
 It is similar to window or tab switchers that are available in PC desktop environments or applications.

 Installation
 ------------

 ### Installing as a package

-Download pc-bufsw.el and run `(package-install-from-buffer ".../pc-bufsw.el")`.
-After that use customization interface to set `pc-bufsw-keys-enable` in the group `pc-bufsw` to true and apply and save it.
+If your Emacs has package.el (which is automatically the case for Emacs >= 24), you can install pc-bufsw from [MELPA](https://melpa.org/).
+You can also download [pc-bufsw.el](pc-bufsw.el), open it in Emacs and run `package-install-from-buffer`.
+After the installation use customization interface to set `pc-bufsw-keys-enable` in the group `pc-bufsw` to true and apply and save it.
 This binds `C-tab` and `C-S-tab` keys as buffer switchers.
 To change the keybindings, customize `pc-bufsw-keys`.

 ### Manual installation